GavinMendelGleason/syntactic_versioning/README.md

 advantage in data-science where you want to share your results in a visually expressive way.
 It is also one of the reasons that JetBrains developed its MPS structure-editor.
-It was to facilitate the creation of domain specific languages which could likewise have rich environments.
+It was to facilitate the creation of domain-specific languages which could likewise have rich environments.

 And while this new approach to data science feels cutting-edge, if we